-4.4.2 Responsible Staff in Action Planning Process
+4.4.3 Responsible Staff in Action Planning Process

-- Director of Emergency Services
+- EOC Director

 - Ensures the IAP is completed.

-- Planning/Intelligence Section Chief
+- Planning Section Coordinator

-- Facilitates the Action Planning Process.
+- Facilitates the Action Planning Process and ensures that all relevant Section staff report to their respective action planning meetings.
 Leads the Operational Period Briefing at the start of each Operational Period.
-Ensures IAP is distributed to Section Chiefs and Management Staff.
+Ensures IAP is distributed to Section Coordinators and Management Staff.

 - Situation Status Unit

-- Collects and organizes incident status and situation information from Section Chiefs and places into IAP.
+- Collects and organizes incident status and situation information from Section Coordinators and places into IAP.

 - Documentation Unit

-- Assists in preparation of IAP.
-Distributes IAP to staff.
-Keeps permanent record of all documents within the EOC, including IAP.
+- Assists in preparation of next IAP.
+Distributes current IAP to staff.
+Keeps permanent record of all documents within the EOC.

-- All Section Chiefs provide input for IAP.
+- All Section Coordinators provide input for IAP.